B. D. Satoskar

-B. D. Satoskar (26 March 1909 – 27 November 2000) was a historian, freedom fighter, publisher and journalist from the state of Goa, India.
-He was born in Mashel village of Goa.
-Satoskar has authored many books in Marathi as well as Konkani.
+B. D. Satoskar (26 March 1909 – 27 November 2000) was an Indian historian, freedom fighter, publisher and journalist.
+Born in Marcel, Goa, he has authored many books in Marathi as well as in the Konkani language.
 He is best known for Gomantak prakriti ani Sanskriti (Goa:Nature and Culture, volumes I-III), an encyclopedic work on history and culture of Goa and the Goans.
 This work was republished on occasion of his birth centenary, in March 2009.

 Legacy

 The Directorate of Official Language, Government of Goa has instituted the B. D. Satoskar Marathi Bhasha Puraskar under the Bhasha Puraskar Yojana.
 The award is conferred upon personalities to honour their contribution to Marathi language.
 The award consists of rupees one lakh, a memento, manpatra, shawl and a shriphal.